 - Spot instances are cheaper, but may take longer to obtain.
 Their main restriction is the number of simultaneous instances that can be used.
+Spot instances could be terminated when the job is running.
 For most light analyses, spot instances will probably be the best choice. - On-demand instances provide maximum throughput if you have many jobs to run simultaneously.
 They are usually more expensive than spot instances.